aces/Loris-MRI/docs/scripts_md/DICOM.md

 ### value($gp, $el)

-Return value of the element at (group, element).
+Returns value of the element at (group, element).

-INPUT: group, element
+INPUTS: group, element

 RETURNS: value of the element